 - Owner-occupied housing: With more than \$64 million allocated for owner-occupied housing, the State will prioritize assistance for those applicants who reside in high and medium SoVI® areas.
-Accordingly, the State's focus will be to assist up to 700 units of low-to-moderate-income homeowners whose primary residences were destroyed or experienced major damage. - Tenant-occupied housing: The State will invest an additional \$16 million in its affordable rental housing stock to rehabilitate and enhance the resiliency of approximately 300 units of housing for low-to-moderate-income renters.
+Accordingly, the State's focus will be to assist up to 700 units of low-to-moderate-income homeowners whose primary residences were destroyed or experienced major damage.
+This assistance may also include urgent need. - Tenant-occupied housing: The State will invest an additional \$16 million in its affordable rental housing stock to rehabilitate and enhance the resiliency of approximately 300 units of housing for low-to-moderate-income renters.
 The State will prioritize assistance for those properties located in high and medium SoVI® areas.
+This assistance may also include urgent need.